 Make an appointment with your solicitor to discuss your will.
 If you don’t yet have a solicitor, you can find one by contacting the Law Society on 020 7242 1222.

 It will help your solicitor if you take our Bequest Leaflet along to provide them with some important details.
 You can download and print the leaflet here: bequest form

 It is very helpful for us to know that you have left us a gift in your will, so please contact us to let us know.

 Again, we do recommend using a solicitor to help you make or change your will, but this is some wording you could use as a starting-point:

 Gift of money

-‘I bequeath to the Methodist Ministers’ Housing Society of 25 Marylebone Road, London NW1 5JR for the general purposes of the said Society the sum of £…….free of taxes’.
+‘I bequeath to the Methodist Ministers’ Housing Society – whose place of business is 109 Baker Street, London W1U 6RP and registered office is 25 Marylebone Road, London NW1 5JR – for the general purposes of the said Society the sum of £…….free of taxes’.

 Bequest of property

-‘I give to the Methodist Ministers’ Housing Society of 25 Marylebone Road, London NW1 5JR…….All my share and interest in the (freehold/leasehold) property known as…….or such other principal dwelling house (whether leasehold or freehold) in which I have a share and interest at the time of my death free of all taxes and of all charges thereon for the purposes of the said Society’.
+‘I give to the Methodist Ministers’ Housing Society – whose place of business is 109 Baker Street, London W1U 6RP and registered office is 25 Marylebone Road, London NW1 5JR – all my share and interest in the (freehold/leasehold) property known as…….or such other principal dwelling house (whether leasehold or freehold) in which I have a share and interest at the time of my death free of all taxes and of all charges thereon for the purposes of the said Society’.